Mount Diablo Cyclists was established in 2014. We are a group of over 800 devoted and passionate cyclists.

 In 2016, funding was found to implement a Road Striping and Signage Project on the roadways of Mount Diablo, engineered according to Caltrans standards.
 The new safety improvements include: DO NOT PASS BIKES ON BLIND CURVES (35 signs), AVOID CRASH SLOW DOWN (35 signs), Bike Sharrows every ½ mile in the ascending lanes, additional STOP signs, revised warning/speed signs and Solid Double Yellow center line.

 No amount of signage or road markings can eliminate poor driver or cyclist behavior, but the new signs and Double Yellow center line have already significantly reduced the number of collisions in the park, from an annual average of 25-30 collisions from 2010 to 2014, 16 collisions in 2015, 12 collisions in 2016 and 10 collisions in 2017

 Verbal Motorist Safety Advisory

 According to a 2107 Public Records Act Request; the kiosks are only staffed 60% of the hours that the Park is open.
 The Park frequently opens the gates between 7:15- 7:30am.
 Often during weekdays, Park Aids are not on duty at North or South Gate Kiosk and/or they don't come on duty until 10am.
 Even on weekend days the Park gates open between 7:15-7:30.
 Therefore, thousands of drivers per year enter the Park without hearing the Safety Advisory.
 They are thus unaware of the difficult nature of the roads, and the fact that many cyclists will be sharing those roads with them.
 According to the Bay Area News Group, there have been "countless Near-Misses."
-It is also unfortunate that, according to Park leadership, most of these motorists do not stop to pay the entrance fee.
+It is also unfortunate, according to Park leadership, most of these motorists do not stop to pay the entrance fee.
 We have discussed the staffing issue with Park Leadership since 2014.

-According to a 2017 Public Records Act Request; MDSP has had an estimated annual loss in revenue of over $100,000.
-According to Park leadership, "the parks annual budget fo Park Aids is sufficient to fully staff the the North and South Gate kiosks for the entire year."
+According to a 2017 Public Records Act Request; MDSP has had an estimated annual loss in revenue of over $100,000 per year.
+According to Park leadership, "the parks FY 17/18 budget for Park Aids is sufficient to fully staff the North and South Gate kiosks for the entire year."
 Mount Diablo Cyclists has presented different solutions to Park leadership, including merely augmenting the existing volunteer staff, thus avoiding any additional cost to the Park.
 We have discussed the significant loss of revenue issue Park Leadership since 2014.

-MDSP and Mount Diablo Cyclists have worked together to plan and install three pilot Bike Turnouts.
+Park Leadership and Mount Diablo Cyclists have worked together since 2016, to plan and install three pilot Bike Turnouts.
 Bike Turnouts allow a cyclist pedaling uphill to move slightly to the right, allowing a motorist to pass safely, that is, without driving into the downhill lane, and possible colliding with a descending cyclist.

 These Bike Turnouts have the potential to significantly reduce Bike vs. Vehicle Collisions that occur at blind curves, but three is only the beginning.
 Park leadership has concurred with Mount Diablo Cyclists that 35-40 additional Bike Turnouts are needed.
 This would amount to approximately one every half-mile.
-This request has been made clearly to State Parks, but there has been no response.
+This request has been made clearly to Park Leadership during several meeting throughout 2017.
 In fact, ten of the new Bike Turnouts require only painting of asphalt that is already suitable.
 The cost for these ten would only be $5,000.
-State Parks will not respond.